 When the ducks arrive at the slaughterhouse, the crates are unloaded and stacked onto conveyer belts.
 One by one, they are removed from the crates and shackled by their feet.
 Their frequent quacking quickly fades to silence as they anticipate their death.
 Struggling to free themselves, they are passed through an electric water bath designed to stun them before they are killed.
 Ducks have been known to flail their head and neck as they pass through the water, resulting in improper stunning.
 The next station consists of automated blades that cut their throat as they pass by, causing them to slowly bleed to death.
 Those who were not properly stunned either suffer a slow painful death, or manage to avoid the automated blade altogether.
 However, their fate is the worst of all, as the next station is a scalding tank designed to remove their feathers.
 Poultry scientists acknowledge that when the ducks do not bleed to death, they can regain consciousness before entering the scalding tank, in which case they are boiled alive.
 Their feathers are sold to companies that manufacture pillows and comforters.

-Each year in the U.S. approximately 24 million ducks are killed for meat.
+Each year in the U.S. approximately 27 million ducks are killed for meat.
 Like all birds, they are not covered by the Animal Welfare Act or the federal Humane Slaughter Act.
 Killed at only seven weeks old, these ducks are never able to fly or even touch the water.
 They never forage for food, preen themselves, have mates, or feel the warmth of the sun on their backs.
 Like billions of other animals, their most basic nature is compromised and their suffering is ignored.
-Fortunately, the path to a more harmonic and compassionate future is within our control.
+Fortunately, the path to a more harmonic and compassionate future is within our control, and adopting a vegan lifestyle can help put an end to this suffering.

 Ducks and Geese.
 Ministry of Agriculture UK, Reference Book 70.
 1986.